jhui/jhui.github.io/_posts/2017-03-15-Soft-and-hard-attention.markdown

 <img src="/assets/att/rnn.png" style="border:none;width:80%;">
 </div>

 >  $$ x $$ are the image features extracted from an image using a CNN.
 From the LSTM perspective, $$ x $$ represents the image.
-When we reference the "image" in this article, we mean $$x$$ rather than the raw image pixels.
+When we reference the "image" in this article, we mean the image features $$x$$ rather than the raw image pixels.

 ### Attention